 Avoid touching a halogen lamp with bare fingers.
 Oil from your skin leaves a residue, causing a hot spot that will shorten the life of the lamp.
 If a lamp is touched, clean it thoroughly with denatured alcohol.

-- 5. Install the new bulb (4) and secure the retainer. - Reinstall the rubber boot, making sure it seals around the bulb and headlight. - 7.
-Connect the wire harness.
+6. Install the new bulb (5) and secure the retainer.

+7. Reinstall the rubber boot, making sure it seals around the bulb and headlight.